Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Model-Based safe policy search

 \subsection{Control Policy Improvement}

-To solve \eqref{eq:whole} in Problem \ref{pb:whole}, we substitute the unknown system dynamics $f$ with the learned one from Section \ref{sbsec:Model}.
+Now we can solve \eqref{eq:whole} in Pb.~ \ref{pb:whole}.
+We substitute the unknown system dynamics with the learned one from Sec.~\ref{sbsec:Model}.
 Also, we estimate the expected robustness over initial conditions by sampling $M$ initial states $x_0^1,\ldots,x_0^M$ and averaging the resulting robustness values.
-For different initial states, different dropout masks $Z_0^1,\ldots,Z_0^M$ in the system model are sampled to estimate the trajectories.
-Along each trajectory the dropout mask is fixed.
-The average over initial conditions is also an average over samples of system model, hence it can reduce model-bias \cite{deisenroth2011pilco}.
-For brevity, let $\hat{f}^i(x_t,u_t)=x_{t} + \mathcal F(x_t,u_t;W_0,Z_0^i)$ denotes the sampled system model.
-Now the problem becomes:
+For different initial states, different dropout masks $(Z_f^1,Z_g^1)\ldots,(Z_f^{M},Z_g^{M})$ in the learned model are sampled to estimate the trajectories (no CBFs applied).
+The average over initial states is also an average over system models, hence it can reduce model-bias \cite{deisenroth2011pilco}.
+For brevity, let $\hat{f}^i(x_t) = \mathcal F(x_t;W_f,Z_f^i)$ and $\hat{g}^i(x_t) = \mathcal G(x_t;W_g,Z_g^i)$ be the sampled system model.
+Now the problem becomes: We solve \eqref{eq:policy_update} by substituting the constraints into the objective function and solving the unconstrained optimization problem.
+We use gradient ascent to iteratively update the RNN parameters $W$.
+At each iteration step, we randomly re-sample a new set of $M$ initial states and $M$ dropout masks to evaluate the objective function and its gradient.
+Doing so gives us an unbiased estimator of the objective \cite{gal2016improving}.
+We then implement the optimization using the stochastic optimizer Adam \cite{kingma2014adam}.
+The optimization terminates after convergence.
+The policy improvement process is shown in Alg. \ref{alg:2}.

-One can solve \eqref{eq:policy_update} by substituting the constraints into the objective function and solve the unconstrained optimization problem.
-However, this is numerically unstable \cite{yaghoubi2020worst} because when computing the gradient of the objective function using the chain rule, the derivative calculated in the previous time step should be multiplied with the Jacobin matrix of the system model $\frac{\partial \hat f}{\partial x_t}$.
-If the eigenvalues of the Jacobian matrix are smaller than one, the gradients will vanish over time.
-If they are greater than one, the gradients will explode over time.
-To address this, we extended the Lagrange Multiplier method in \cite{yaghoubi2020worst} to RNN, which avoids the recursive multiplication of the gradients, and incrementally improves the robustness value.

-We first consider only one trajectory starting from $x_0$ and the sampled system model is $\hat f$.
-By using Lagrange Multipliers, the system dynamics constraints can be incorporated into the objective function as: